Inferred Hubble Parameter from Gravitational Waves in a Perturbative Bianchi I Background: Bianchi I Metric

 where $a(t)$ is the scale factor which represents the changing scale of the universe.
 Note that the speed of light $c$ has been set to $1$.
 A fairly intuitive way to generalize this is to drop the condition of isotropy, allowing the scale factor to vary independently in each coordinate direction.
 The result is the Bianchi I metric, described as

 where $a$, $b$ and $c$ are arbitrary functions of time.
-We have chosen to work with a perturbative form of this metric for the ease of comparing the waveform to the solution with an FLRW background, where $b$ and $c$ differ from $a$ only by small constants:
+We have chosen to work with a perturbative form of this metric for the ease of comparing the waveform to the solution with an FLRW background, where $b$ and $c$ differ from $a$ only slightly: